sentioxyz/docs/developer-guides/sdk-guide/logs-in-processor.md

-The logs will be shown from the logs page, see details at [event-logs.md](../../references/concepts/data-types/event-logs.md "mention")
+The logs will be shown from the logs page, see details at [event-logs](event-logs "mention")